nwgreenl/nwgreenl.github.io/dev.md

 ### Current

-I love working across various web and data tech stacks and am currently using some pretty neat ones at [work](https://lever.co).
+I love working across various web and data tech stacks and am _currently_ using the following at [work](https://fulcrum.lever.co/), which are all pretty neat.

-> - TypeScript
+> - Node w/ TypeScript
 > - DerbyJS
+> - Express
 > - ShareDB (OT)
 > - MongoDB
 > - PostgreSQL